lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### Turbo frequencies

-Almost all modern CPU's employ some sort of dynamic operating frequency control, allowing the operating frequency of various parts of the CPU to go up or down in conjunction with demand and thermal headroom.
+Almost all modern CPUs employ some sort of dynamic operating frequency control, allowing the operating frequency of various parts of the CPU to go up or down in conjunction with demand and thermal headroom.
 Dynamic scaling of the operating frequencies took a flight when mobile devices became more popular, requiring momentary high performance and long battery life.
 The basic idea behind these techniques is that a relatively high operating frequency can be achieved for a short duration of time.
 This increases performance for workloads that can be completed within the time frame of the elevated operating frequency, but doesn't significantly increase the overall heat production and power consumption of the CPU.
-The turbo boost technology of modern CPU's is too complex to discuss in great detail in this text, but a few important aspects pertaining to floating point performance will be explained.
+The turbo boost technology of modern CPUs is too complex to discuss in great detail in this text, but a few important aspects pertaining to floating point performance will be explained.

 Specifications of the turbo frequencies are very important to the performance of a CPU, but are often reduced to a single number, masking the complete story for marketing purposes.
 Turbo frequencies scale down according to the workload type (normal, AVX2 and AVX512) and the amount of active cores.
 AVX512 workloads produce the most heat and highest power consumption because their execution units contain the most transistors, AVX2 execution units require less power and normal (non floating-point) workloads even less than that.